 Results: This level evaluates the overall impact of the training on the organization, including any business outcomes or improvements in performance indicators.

 By evaluating training at each of these levels, organizations can determine the extent to which the training has resulted in increased competence, capability, and the achievement of specific objectives.
 This can help identify areas for improvement in future training programs and ensure that training resources are being used effectively.

 Unfortunately, a lack of time and money often leads to a shortage of training and collective societal competence.
 But even if we had the resources to invest in training, the availability of high-quality courses is limited.
 Is this because there isn't a demand for good risk training?

 Inadequate capability exists because of a limited awareness of the benefits of investing in risk management competence.

-This lack of demand is in turn, a symptom of inadequate investment in training for our leaders and managers.
+The limited demand for training may be due to a lack of awareness about the importance of investing in risk management competence.
+And this lack of demand is a symptom of inadequate investment in training for our leaders and managers.

 Rather than just pointing out the problem, I've decided to do something positive by creating some training courses.

 Please share the following link with your colleagues and friends if you believe these courses could be helpful.
 Just seeing the list of topics might get people thinking about the importance of risk management training.